forabi/WebCeph/README.md

 After you have made your changes, make sure to modify the tests or add new ones as you see fit.

-### Building
-Make sure to run the tests with the following command:
+During development, you can run the tests in watch mode with the following command:

 ```
 yarn test:watch
 ```

+### Building
-Now you can build a production version:
+You can build a production version with the following:

 ```
 yarn run prod